Third Taiwan Strait Crisis: 1996

-On 8 March 1996, also a presidential election year in the U.S., President Clinton announced that the USS Independence CV-62 and her Carrier Battlegroup (Carrier Group Five), returning back to Japan from its visit to the Philippines, to international waters near Taiwan.
-According to the Washington Post, that same day; the USS Bunker Hill CG-52 (which had detached from the Independence Battlegroup) along with a RC-135 Intelligence aircraft monitored the launch of 3 CSS-6 (DF-15) missiles from the PRC, two of them into shipping lanes near Kaohsiung and one fired directly over Taipei into a shipping lane near Keelung.
+On 10 March, the United States announced that it was dispatching the USS Independence toward the strait.
+According to The Washington Post, that same day, the USS Bunker Hill CG-52 (which had detached from the Independence Battlegroup), along with an RC-135 Intelligence aircraft, monitored the launch of 3 CSS-6 (DF-15) missiles from the PRC, two of them into shipping lanes near Kaohsiung and one fired directly over Taipei into a shipping lane near Keelung.

-On the following day, the PRC announced live-fire exercises to be conducted near Penghu from March 12–20.
-On March 11, the U.S. dispatched USS Nimitz CVN-68 and her battlegroup, Carrier Group Seven, which steamed at high speed from the Persian Gulf.
-Tensions rose further on March 15 when Beijing announced a simulated amphibious assault planned for March 18–25.
+On the following day, the PRC announced live-fire exercises to be conducted near Penghu from 12 to 20 March.
+On 11 March, the U.S. dispatched USS Nimitz CVN-68 and her battlegroup, Carrier Group Seven.
 Nimitz and her battle group, along with Belleau Wood, sailed through the Taiwan Strait, while Independence did not.
+The PRC 12 March to 20 March exercises proceeded and in response to the U.S. moves, the PRC announced further exercises.